Skip to content

 Share

-NEPH 510 Nephrology Nursing - Renal Disorders and Kidney Disease Management
+NEPH 610 Renal Disorders and Kidney Disease Management

-This introductory course begins to prepare nurses to meet the standards and practice guidelines of Nephrology nursing in Canada.
-In a collaborative learning environment, students will be challenged to call up and assess the knowledge they already have related to renal anatomy and physiology, acute kidney disease, chronic kidney disease, and kidney disease management.
-Utilizing active and cooperative learning strategies for acquiring and apply knowledge, students will monitor personal thinking, demonstrate curiosity, and engage in discovery to attain success with all course objectives.
+This introductory course prepares nurses to meet the standards and practice guidelines of Nephrology Nursing or Critical Care Nursing in Canada.
+In a collaborative learning environment, students will be required to access their current knowledge and gain further understanding of renal anatomy, physiology and pathophysiology.
+Concepts developed include advanced physiology, acute kidney injury, chronic kidney disease and complex disease management.
+Utilizing a multitude of active and co-operative learning strategies for acquiring and applying knowledge, students will monitor personal thinking, demonstrate curiosity and engage in discovery to attain success with all course objectives.
+This course applies a variety of theoretical models in adult learning to support student success.

 Share